How to Deal with Basic Plumbing Problems at Home: A DIY Guide

 Can I fix a plumbing problem myself?

-You will need a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and the screwdriver.
+There are a few important tools, such as the plunger, an adjustable wrench pipe wrench, Teflon tape and a screwdriver.

 Is DIY plumbing safe?